MSc Security and Resilience: Science and Technology

 Application portal: www.imperial.ac.uk/study/pg/apply/how-to-apply

-Application deadline: The deadline has now been extended (previous deadline April 5th).
-If you are interested in applying, please contact email@example.com
+Application deadline: The deadline is the 31st of August 2019.
+If you are interested in applying, please feel free to contact firstname.lastname@example.org

 More information: please contact Max at email@example.com